Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_r2_design.md

 # 4:Sequence-Flow-R2
-This section will have sequence flow diagram for all the case in motr R2
+This section will have sequence flow diagram for all the case in motr R2 Following is the configuration for the sequence flow diagram
+* Two Storage Set (SS) in cluster
+* Each storage set with 3 nodes
+* Single node failure in a SS is allowed
+* Global bucket is replicated across all nodes of cluster (N):
+   - This is small amount of global bucket data
+   - Frequency of creation of this bucket data is low
+   - Replication to all nodes allows each storage set to easily support one node failure and will also help with case of Storage Set addition.
+   - Full replication will help in performance as global metadata lookup can be done on local node/DG.
+   - Mimimum replication for global metadata needed in a storage set is 1+K
+* Similarly Local S3 metadata should be replicated across atleast 1+K nodes/DG
+* Data is striped across DG in 4+2 parity config (K=2)

 ## 4.1:Simple-Object-Get
 Sequence flow for simple object get is shown in figure below